 University of Newcastle

-- Spend a semester at the University of Newcastle, ranked among the top ten universities in Australia
+- Spend a semester, year or summer at the University of Newcastle, ranked among the top ten universities in Australia

 - Wide range of courses available

 - Experience student life by living in an on-campus apartment or residence hall